the ama alpha – background

 The Academy of Model Aeronautics (AMA) promoted the AMA Cub as its beginning model airplane for many decades.
 Millions of them have been built and flown.
 It teaches many basic skills of aeromodelling; plan reading, cutting and gluing balsa and paper, making and winding a rubber motor, flight trimming.
 The AMA Cub does not meet the requirements of modern classrooms.
 It takes longer to build than the time available in most class sessions.
 Razor blades, pins and model airplane glue are not welcome in many schools.

 The AMA Education Committee developed the AMA Alpha to better fit into the AMA school and Science Olympiad programs.
-They patterned it on the 14″ North Pacific Sleek Streek, which was wildly popular among boys of my generation (“Baby Boomers”).
+They patterned it on the 14″ North Pacific Sleek Streek, which was wildly popular among young people of my generation (“Baby Boomers”).

 With 9 parts and a four part instruction sequence, this airplane clips together in a very short time.
 No cutting or gluing required.
 No need to wait for glue to dry.

 The wing clip allows you to move the wing along the stick to adjust the wing position to best align the center of gravity.
 The Sleek Streek was an excellent flyer.
 It also had landing gear for ROG (Rise Off Ground) flights.

 Unfortunately, North Pacific went out of business in the early 70’s.

 This picture also shows a Sleek Streek I made (2009) using sheet foam.
 It has a curved balsa wing saddle that maintains camber across the center of the wing.
 This was the one defect of the North Pacific wing clip.
 That flat section across the middle of the wing spoils the wing aerodynamics.
 It is also not structurally suitable for soft foam wings.